ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 **TIP**: If rqt is not displayed, select the `plugin` -> `Topics` -> `OpenMANIPULATOR`.
 {: .notice--success}

-Topics without their checkboxes clicked will not be monitored.
-To monitor topics, click on the checkboxes next to topic names.
+Clicked topics without a check mark will not be monitored.
+To monitor topics, click the checkboxes.

  <img src="/assets/images/platform/openmanipulator_x/rqt_1.png" width="1000">

-If you would like to see more detail topic message, click the `▶` button next to each checkbox.
+If you would like to see more details about topic message, click the `▶` button next to each checkbox.

  <img src="/assets/images/platform/openmanipulator_x/rqt_2.png" width="1000">